-With over ten years of experience writing about the guns and the gun industry, I’ve learned what works, and what doesn’t.
+With over a dozen years of experience writing about the guns and the gun industry, I’ve learned what works, and what doesn’t work.
 Here’s some recommendations of stuff that I’ve found to be a cut above the norm.

 Axil Ear Protection – Their Ghost Stryke in-ear electronic hearing protectors are my “go to” for any range sessions, and I also have a pair of their over-the-ear electronic ear muffs in the back of my car as well.

 Lucky Gunner Ammo – Great prices, always in-stock, always ships fast, and they are good friends to the Second Amendment community as well.